fails-components/compositions/docker-compose/readme.md

 ### housekeeping
 Transfer lectures from redis to MongoDB once a minute.
 It also deletes lectures from redis.
-It is also responsible for deleting lectures and assets from MongoDB or assets, if the lecture owner and the LMS activity both are deleted.
+It is also responsible for deleting lectures and assets from MongoDB or assets if the lecture owner and the LMS activity both are deleted.
 Once the container should be sufficient in any case.

+### avsdispatcher
+The avs dispatcher collects information from your avs routers, to connect the browser clients with them.
+You need to assign clients and routers to different regions.

 ### staticserver
 An nginx-based container serving files under /static/.